'Only Bibi' no more: Why does Israel's Netanyahu want to power-share?

 Shamir, who died in 2012, was a security hawk who entered his awkward coalition arrangement with Peres after his Likud predecessor, Menachem Begin, stepped down amid public division over Israel’s 1982 invasion of Lebanon.

 That may change as more votes are tallied, but as things stand Likud is two seats behind Gantz’s centrist Blue and White Party.
+Neither has a clear path to power without relying on others, but Gantz appears to be in a stronger position.

 No single Israeli party has ever won an outright majority in the legislature, a reflection of the country’s political, religious and ethnic divisions.
 That is not going to change in a year of unprecedented electoral instability which has already seen two elections - on April 9 and September 17.

 Netanyahu leads a cluster of right-wing and ultra-Orthodox parties which currently stands at 55 seats.

-Gantz’s centre-left bloc has 57 seats, and doesn’t want to sit with the religious parties.
-Neither has a clear path to power without relying on others.
+A Gantz-led centre-left bloc would potentially have 56 seats, and Gantz said he envisioned a “liberal” coalition, Israeli political shorthand for a secular one that would exclude Netanyahu’s long-time ultra-Orthodox allies.

 One wildcard is Avigdor Lieberman, a far-right immigrant from the former Soviet Union who lives in an Israeli settlement in the occupied West Bank.
 Lieberman is fiercely secular and ultra-hawkish on issues relating to security and the Israeli-Palestinian conflict.